 The Way It Used To Be

-Roughly 25 years ago I worked for a manufacturer of specialised electronic components.
-The company had several major UK customers each with several divisions/locations, ten or so other key accounts and a large number (and variety) of smaller customers.
+Roughly 20 years ago I worked for a manufacturer of specialised components.
+The company had several key UK customers each with several divisions/locations, ten or so other key accounts and a large number (and variety) of smaller customers.

 Area sales managers were employed across the U.K with distributors in Europe.
-The sales managers spent most of their time with major UK customers.
+The sales managers spent most of their time with the key UK customers.
 Projects were tracked as were the key individuals in customer decision making teams.

 The Sales Role

-This was crucial as on any project purchasing may be happy, engineering may be happy, project engineering may be happy but if quality said no then the whole process could grind to a halt.
+Influencing across the entire decision making team was crucial.
+On any project purchasing may be happy, engineering may be happy, project engineering may be happy but if quality said no then the whole process could grind to a halt.

 Marketing worked closely (it wasn’t perfect – there were conflicts) with sales to provide the information required.

-They could work with engineering to provide qualification reports useful for a range of quality/project people.
+They could work with engineering to provide qualification reports.
+This information may be delivered to a single individual or used for a range of quality/project people.
 They might generate white papers on upcoming new products or presentation material.
-It might be guides or brochures.
-Of course, they were also responsible for promotional activity and guiding the new product process.
+They could work on guides or brochures.
+Of course, they were also responsible for awareness and brand activity and guiding the new product process.

 In the situation I have described above customers would call on sales when they needed information.
+Sales had some grip on the information flow.
 With the growth of the world wide web that all changed.